komrad36/KPS/README.md

 Type ‘make’ to compile with a dynamic link to the CUDA runtime libraries.
 Type ‘make static’ to compile the static and fully standalone version.

 NOTE: my Makefile compiles KPS with the AVX instruction set enabled for better performance.
 If your processor does not support AVX, edit the Makefile and remove all instances of the switch "-mavx".
+If you care about CUDA functionality, you can adjust the CUDA architecture flags to match your SM.

 ## Utilities ##
 The KPS main propagator is run with two arguments: a polygon file, and a configuration file.